telerik/ajax-docs/controls/multiselect/data-binding/server-side.md

 # Server-Side Data Binding

 **RadMultiSelect** can be bound to standard server data sources like `List<T>`, `SqlDataSource` or a `DataTable`.
-The data from the server data source creates MultiSelect items which are serialized as a JSON literal to the client-side.
-It is parsed on the client-side as the **RadMultiSelect** is a wrapper over the Kendo UI for jQuery widget which are entirely client-side.
+The data from the server data source creates MultiSelect items which are serialized and sent to the client-side as a JSON object.
+It is parsed on the client-side and passed to the underlying Kendo UI MultiSelect which is an entirely client-side widget.

-The fields that you would like to have available on the client-side should be passed to the `DataKeyNames` property, comma-separated.
-Also, you can add additional data to the items via the Attributes collection which will be serialized and available on the client-side.
+The additional fields you would like to access on the client-side should be passed to the `DataKeyNames` property, as a comma-separated string.
+Also, you can add custom data to the items via the `Attributes` collection which will be serialized and available on the client-side.

->note The DataTextField, DataValueField and the Fields declared in **RadMultiSelect** are added by default to the DataKeyNames, so it is not necessary to add them explicitly.
+>note The `DataTextField` and `DataValueField` are available by default on the client-side and there is no need to add them explicitly to the `DataKeyNames` collection.
 >

 >caption Example 1: Declare items in the Markup